microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 |[servicePrincipals](https://docs.microsoft.com/graph/api/resources/serviceprincipal?view=graph-rest-1.0)|[Update servicePrincipal](https://docs.microsoft.com/graph/api/serviceprincipal-update?view=graph-rest-1.0&tabs=http) <br> [Create appRoleAssignments](https://docs.microsoft.com/graph/api/serviceprincipal-post-approleassignments?view=graph-rest-beta)|

 >[!NOTE]
->The response objects shown in this article may be shortened for readability.
+> The requests shown in this article uses sample values, you will need update these.
+The response objects shown may also be shortened for readability.
 All the properties will be returned from an actual call.

 ## Step 1: Create a custom application